-The MA in Global Media Business provides participants with skills, knowledge and tools required in order to pursue a successful career in media management or business.
+The MA in Media Management provides participants with skills, knowledge and tools required in order to pursue a successful career in media management.
 In doing so it seeks to give students an advanced understanding of the challenges facing media organisations and enable them to participate fully in the identification and resolution of both strategic and operational challenges.